-The City owns more than 300,000 trees and accidents involving branches sometimes happen, particularly in high winds.
-When a claim is received, the Claims Unit will look at the history of the tree to see whether the City had prior notice of the condition of the tree and, if it did, what steps it took in response.
 Unless the City had some advance warning that one of its trees posed a hazard, such as a rotting limb or a cracked trunk, and it did not take appropriate steps to deal with the hazard, the City will not usually be legally responsible or liable for any damage.
+For example, if someone submits a claim because their car was damaged when a City tree branch fell on their car, the City would only be liable and pay compensation if the City was negligent in how it maintained the tree.

 Many neighbourhoods in the City of Ottawa are built on Leda clay.
 A home on sensitive clay soil (Leda clay) may be damaged when drying of the soil causes settling under and around the foundation.
 Trees can contribute to the drying out of the soil, though there are frequently other causes, such as unusually hot and dry weather.

-The City of Ottawa’s Forestry Branch has established a special process for claims for foundation damage due to a City-owned tree.
+The City of Ottawa’s Forestry Branch has established a special process for claims for foundation damage due to a City owned tree.
 The “Four Phase Assessment Process” is designed to test for the presence of sensitive clay soil.
 If the home was built on Leda clay, the next phase is designed to determine whether the City’s tree is contributing to the problem.
 If the City’s tree is found to be one of a number of factors causing the problem, the City will offer compensation, but only to the extent of its responsibility.
 For example, if the property needs repairs costing $50,000 and the City’s tree is found to be 20% responsible for the damage, the City will offer compensation up to $10,000 of the total cost of repairs.